-Steve Simon Minnesota Secretary of State Jeffry Martin Saint Paul NAACP, President Note: The following pages include historical artifacts, such as news articles, quotes, and published letters from the 1960s about the events leading up to the passage of the Voting Rights Act of 1965.
-They were originally published as part of the 2015-2016 Legislative Manual, or "Blue Book."
+The following pages include historical artifacts, such as news articles, quotes, and published letters from the 1960s about the events leading up to the passage of the Voting Rights Act of 1965.
+They were originally published as part of the Secretary of State's 2015-2016 Legislative Manual, or "Blue Book."